Conditional Sales Contracts & California Civil Code

 - Vehicles sold for business or commercial use

-The optional Cancellation Agreement allows the Customer to change their mind on the purchase and return the vehicle to the Dealer.
+The optional Contract Cancellation Option Agreement allows the Customer to change their mind on the purchase and return the vehicle to the Dealer.

 There is no “cooling-off” period unless your Buyer obtains a Contract Cancellation Option Agreement.

 Maximum Fees You May Charge